Ballyjamesduff: History

+The garrison at Ballyjamesduff barracks was attacked with rifle fire and grenades in July 1922.
+There were no casualties.

 Demographics

-The population was 2,661 at the 2016 census.
-At that census, Ballyjamesduff had a similar population to the County Cavan towns of Bailieborough, Virginia and Kingscourt: each with about 2,500 people.
+The population was 2,917 at the 2022 census.
+At that census, Ballyjamesduff had a similar population to the County Cavan towns of Bailieborough, Virginia and Kingscourt: each with about 3,000 people.
 The town's population is diverse, with about 35% born outside of Ireland.

 Transport

 The town is located on the R194 and R196 regional roads.
+It is 17 km south-east of Cavan town.

-Bus Éireann Route 187 provides service to Oldcastle, Mountnugent, Virginia and Kells.
+Bus Éireann route 187 provides daily services to Oldcastle, Mountnugent, Virginia, Crossakiel and Kells.
+Local Link route 186 was introduced in October 2024 and provides several daily services to Cavan, Crosskeys, Virginia, Mullagh, Moynalty, Kells and Gibbstown.